-9. What sort of expertise for supporting children and young people with SEN do we currently have in school?
-How do we ensure that the expertise and training of staff to support children and young people with SEN is current?
+9. What sort of expertise for supporting children and young people with SEND do we currently have in school?
+How do we ensure that the expertise and training of staff to support children and young people with SEND is current?
 How do we access and secure further specialist expertise?

-The SENCO accesses the termly NYCC SENCo Network meetings and Swaledale Alliance SENCo Development Group meetings, enabling her to keep up-to-date with current good practice.
+The SENCo accesses the termly NYCC SENCo Network meetings and Swaledale Alliance SENCo Development Group meetings, enabling her to keep up-to-date with current good practice.

-TAs have received training in intervention packages as follows (used for both pupils with SEN and others)
+TAs have received training in intervention packages as follows (used for both pupils with SEND and others)

-- ELS

-- FLS

 - 1stClass@Number

 - Lexion

 - Lexia

 - Reading Intervention

 - RPI

 - Emotional First Aid

-• Active Literacy Kit
+- Active Literacy Kit

-In addition several of our staff members have received training either via NYCC TA network meetings or directly from Enhanced Mainstream School (EMS) staff within school on a range of interventions and programmes including:
+In addition, several of our staff members have received training either on a range of interventions and programmes including: